dagu-org/dagu/README.md

 exit
 ```

-## **Example Workflow**
+## **Example DAG**

-This example workflow showcases a data pipeline typically implemented in DevOps and Data Engineering scenarios.
+This example DAG showcases a data pipeline typically implemented in DevOps and Data Engineering scenarios.
 It demonstrates an end-to-end data processing cycle starting from data acquisition and cleansing to transformation, loading, analysis, reporting, and ultimately, cleanup.

 ![Details-TD](assets/images/example.webp?raw=true)

-The YAML code below represents this workflow:
+The YAML code below represents this DAG:

 ```yaml
 # Environment variables used throughout the pipeline